Understanding the difference between place value and face value helps students read and understand numbers correctly. Every digit in a number has:

 Explore more exciting maths concepts with Orchids The International School!

-The face value is the digit itself, while the place value depends on its position in the number.
+The face value of a digit is the digit itself, while the place value depends on the position of the digit in the number.

 The face value of 7 in 573 is 7.